websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 ## 1.4.0 <small>November 23, 2022</small>

 #### Page Editor
-- Added ability to drag and drop a component between others included in a container.
+- Added ability to drag-and-drop a component between others included in a container.
 - Added [#22](https://github.com/websight-io/starter/issues/22) - scrolling the page to a component when the user clicks it in the content tree.
 - Improved UX for the component list.
 It contains only items allowed for a given page (based on its template).
 - Fixed an issue with misaligned overlays when the user resized the window.